Skip to main content

 Understanding your audience is key to creating relevant and effective elearning.
 Customizing content to fit the specific needs, roles, and contexts of your learners increases engagement and ensures that the learning experience is both meaningful and applicable.
 Personalization can range from role-based pathways to dynamic content that adjusts based on learner input.

 It can also be about how you speak (or write) your content.
-Use the word ‘you’ to talk directly to the learner, and write the content like you are actually speaking with them.
+Use the word “you” to talk directly to the learner, and write the content as if you are actually speaking with them.

 Try this effective elearning example